Sinorbis

 Although using mobile video streaming as a marketing tactic seems simple, only businesses that have an established foundation in China and awareness in the industry should start considering this step.
 Consumers in China hold a high standard in the live videos they stream.
 A sophisticated setup with adequate lighting and aesthetic background will help add to the overall look of your brand.
 Make sure that your brand has a spokesperson or a credible KOL that can stream and interact in Mandarin fluently.

 Tencent is one of the largest companies in China.
 It is behind a wide range of digital services spanning social media (WeChat and QQ), entertainment, information, software, and lifestyle to name a few.
 Tencent plays an integral part in the lives of Chinese internet users.
 It is estimated that over 47% of time spent on a mobile phone in China happens within the Tencent ecosystem.
-Before you explore integrating Tencent social ads into your marketing strategy, make sure your digital marketing foundations are established in China.
+Before you explore integrating Tencent social mobile advertisements into your marketing strategy, make sure your digital marketing foundations are established in China.

 Why are Tencent Social Ads important?